ocicl/ocicl/README.md

 To update all systems in your ``systems.csv`` file to the latest version, run ``ocicl latest``.

-However, before you update, you might be interested in understanding the impact any changes to systems you depend on.  ``ocicl changes`` will display an AI-generated report summarizing the Key Changes and User Impact for every newer version of a system you depend on.
-If you specify versions along with system names, it will report on all of the changes since those versions up until ``latest``.
-In some cases the description may be missing as they only started being generated as of May 2024.

 To use an alternate OCI registry for any operation, use the ``--registry`` option.
 Using ``--registry`` with the ``setup`` command will persist this registry choice for all future ``ocicl``